SHADAC Expertise

 Where people live, work, and play has been shown to have important impacts on health.
 In addition to one’s physical environment (e.g., access to safe schools, parks, and sources of nutritious food), the extent to which people feel connected to a supportive community with a network of resources is an important factor for health.
 This concept is known as “social capital," and has been linked with a broad range of health outcomes including mortality.
 This blog uses data from the National Survey of Children’s Health (NSCH) to study the association between supportive neighborhoods and key children’s health outcomes.

-Monitoring Childhood Poverty during and after COVID-19
+Monitoring Childhood Poverty During and After COVID-19

 Childhood poverty has been brought to the forefront during the COVID-19 pandemic, with pandemic restrictions making it harder for families with low incomes to meet the needs of their children.
 This blog uses estimates from State Health Compare of childhood poverty and provides important pre-pandemic baseline context for future understanding of how the COVID-19 crisis may have impacted children and families who are living in poverty.